Manny Pacquiao: 2025 Senate bid

 On September 26, 2024, Pacquiao was named as a senatorial candidate for the Alyansa para sa Bagong Pilipinas in the 2025 elections.
 He ran under the Partido Federal ng Pilipinas.
 He formalized his bid for senator by filing his certificate of candidacy on October 7, 2024.
 Pacquiao would eventually lose his bid for the Senate, placing 18th out of the 12 seats up for election, garnering 10,397,133 votes.
 He has considered leaving politics after returning to boxing.

+Return to government

+On September 8, 2026, Pacquiao was appointed as secretary and lead convenor of the National Anti-Poverty Commission by president Bongbong Marcos.